Headache & Pain

 • Clinically, manifestations include headache, altered mental status, visual disturbances, and seizures.

-• T2-weighted magnetic resonance imaging most commonly reveals posterior and white-matter-predominant vasogenic edema that does not respect the posterior cerebral artery territory boundary; this can be helpful in confirming the diagnosis and excluding mimics of hypertensive encephalopathy such as ischemic stroke or intracranial hemorrhage.
+• T2-weighted magnetic resonance imaging most commonly reveals posterior and white-matter-predominant vasogenic edema that does not respect the posterior cerebral artery territory boundary; this can be helpful in confirming the diagnosis and excluding mimics of hypertensive encephalopathy such as ischemic stroke.

 In 1996, Hinchey and colleagues published a series of patients who presented with headaches, vomiting, confusion, seizures, cortical blindness, and other visual abnormalities arising from various etiologies--eclampsia, acute hypertension, renal failure, or treatment with certain immunosuppressants.
 MRI imaging in all cases demonstrated posterior leukoencephalopathy without infarction that resolved after cessation of the purportedly triggering medication, delivery, or control of blood pressure.
-Immunosuppressant or chemotherapeutic agents that have come to be associated with this syndrome including cyclosporine, tacrolimus, sirolimus, cisplatin, interferon alpha, bevacizumab, CHOP (cyclophosphamide, doxorubicin, vincristine, prednisone), and sorafenib.
-Hinchey and colleagues named this entity reversible posterior leukoencephalopathy syndrome, which was meant to capture the diverse etiologies resulting in an overlapping cineradiographic syndrome that also included hypertensive encephalopathy.
-Their article sparked controversy in the literature, prompting others to point out that such patients were at risk of hemorrhage and ischemia, and, thus, the syndrome was not necessarily “reversible.”
-Moreover, many reported cases emphasized that the findings are not strictly “posterior”; such authors suggested “hyperperfusion syndrome” as an alternate name (Schwartz 1996).
+Hinchey and colleagues named this entity reversible posterior leukoencephalopathy syndrome, which was meant to capture the diverse etiologies resulting in an overlapping radiographic syndrome that also included hypertensive encephalopathy (26).

-To address some of the inaccuracies conveyed by the name reversible posterior leukoencephalopathy syndrome, the term posterior reversible encephalopathy syndrome was later coined in the radiology literature in 2000 (05).
-Posterior reversible leukoencephalopathy has become the more widely accepted term to describe the syndrome described in this article (45).
+To address some of the inaccuracies conveyed by the name reversible posterior leukoencephalopathy syndrome, the term posterior reversible encephalopathy syndrome (PRES) was later coined in the radiology literature in 2000 (05).
+PRES has now been described as a result of a plethora of etiologies, but hypertension continues to be chief among them.

 Nearly 3,000 illustrations, including video clips of neurologic disorders.